fibbojs/fibbo/docs/getting-started/installation.md

 # Installation

 Want to create a new game ?
-Follow the instructions below to get started.
+Fibbo provides a starter project based on [Vite](https://vitejs.dev/) for both 2D and 3D games.
+It includes a basic scene as well as devtools to help you get started quickly.

 ## Prerequisites